 The purpose of the Society is to promote interest, stimulate research and disseminate all aspects of Contact and Environmental Dermatitis as well as promote best practice for patients in the investigation and management of Contact Dermatitis.

-There will be a Committee consisting of a President, Committee Secretary, Meetings Secretary, Treasurer and a number of representatives selected on a geographical basis.
-A maximum of two representatives will be eligible from each of the following Strategic Health Authority Groupings: South West & South Central; London & South East coast; East Midlands & East of England; North West & West Midlands; North East & Yorkshire and Humber; Ireland; Scotland & Wales in addition to the executive.
-There will be a Speciality and Associate Specialist Doctor representative.
-The term of office for the officers will be three years and for regional representatives six years although they remain eligible for reselection at the end of this time.
-In the event of non-attendance for three consecutive committee meetings, a post will be advertised for re-election.
+There will be a Committee comprising a President, Committee Secretary, Meetings Secretary, Treasurer, Membership and Website Secretary, and several representatives selected geographically.
+A maximum of two representatives will be elected from each of the following Strategic Health Authority Groupings: South West & South Central; London & South-East coast; East Midlands & East of England; North West & West Midlands; North East & Yorkshire and Humber; Ireland; Scotland & Wales in addition to the executive.
+Additionally there will be New Consultant, Speciality and Associate Specialist Doctor, and Trainee representatives.
+The term of office for the officers will be three years and for regional representatives six years, although they remain eligible for reselection at the end of this time.
+In the event of non-attendance for three consecutive committee meetings, we will advertise a post for re-election.

 The officers and members of the Committee will be elected at the Annual General Meeting.
 Nominations may be made by the Committee or by any two members and should be sent, together with the written consent of the Nominee, to the Committee Secretary not less than two months before the Annual General Meeting.
 Such nominations will be circulated with a notice of that Meeting.
 If other nominations are not received for the filling of vacancies, the Committee’s nominees will be deemed elected.

 The Committee will prepare the Agenda of the Society and between meetings will act on behalf of the Society.
 It will report any such actions to the next meeting of the Society.

 Any vacancy occurring on the Committee, other than by retirement, may be filled by a member to be co-opted by the Committee.

 The Committee may co-opt other members as it sees fit.